 Raising up the next generation of veterinary leaders was the subtext of the AVMA Veterinary Leadership Conference held Jan.
 9-11 in Chicago.
 The 476 movers and shakers of the veterinary profession who gathered for the conference included 60 Future Leaders who graduated within the last seven years.
 The AVMA covered the expenses for each Future Leader selected by an organization represented in the House of Delegates to attend the conference.

-Sponsored by Hill's Pet Nutrition Inc. and Fort Dodge Animal Health, the conference provided an opportunity for attendees to participate in leadership development workshops (see page 438), engage in discussion of AVMA initiatives, and learn about important trends affecting the veterinary profession.
+Sponsored by Hill's Pet Nutrition Inc. and Fort Dodge Animal Health, the conference provided an opportunity for attendees to participate in leadership development workshops (see story), engage in discussion of AVMA initiatives, and learn about important trends affecting the veterinary profession.
 Some presenters talked about the need for professional associations such as the AVMA need to reach out to new and recent graduates so as to prepare the next generation of leaders.

 On Jan.
 9, Hill's also sponsored a mini-Veterinary Leadership Experience for Future Leaders.
 The mini-VLE provided a forum for Future Leaders to connect and network with one another.
 It was also an opportunity for attendees to focus on topics such as self-awareness, communication, and leadership.